 On top of the prosciutto place the mustard-brushed filet, mustard side down.

 I cut a little circle out of the remaining two crêpes and placed those on top of the filets.
 These will eventually be at the bottom of the beef Wellingtons.

-Then begin the wrapping process.
 Have one egg beaten well in a little bowl, and a pastry brush.
-The wrapping process was a little challenging, and it’s definitely harder than rolling the pastry around a whole tenderloin, with an easy one-seam fix.
-If you’ve ever wrapped a brie in puff pastry, this is similar, except for the fact that I like seeing the wraps of dough on the top sides of the brie.
-In this case, I wanted smooth tops for the beef wellingtons.
-I also didn’t want the pastry bottoms too thick.
+The wrapping process is a little challenging, and it’s definitely harder than rolling the pastry around a whole tenderloin, with an easy one-seam fix.
+If you’ve ever wrapped a brie in puff pastry, this is similar.

 It was also challenging for me to take pictures during the process.
 I already mucked up my camera with this one shot.